-1. Use salt to clean a burnt saucepan
+1. How to clean a burnt saucepan with salt

 Oh, vinegar and baking soda!
 Is there anything these two won't tackle when combined?
 The trick here is to add a bit of warm water to the pan, enough to cover the burnt area, and then add a cup of vinegar.
 Stir.
 Then, add half a cup of baking soda, stir that in, and leave for half an hour, or until the soda begins to fizz.
 Rinse and scrub off the rest with the scrubber side of a washing-up pad.

-4. How to clean copper pans with ketchup
+5. How to clean a burnt pan bottom with ketchup

 This may sound a little out there, but ketchup can be used to remove burnt bits from copper pan bottoms, especially if the burnt is on the outside of the pan.
 Simply cover the area with ketchup and leave for at least an hour (preferably a couple).
 Rinse and remove the rest of the burn with a non-abrasive pad.
 Copper is prone to scratching, so you don't want a heavy duty scourer to go anywhere near it.